Eabercrombay History, Family Crest & Coats of Arms

-Fife from a place named Abercrombie (earlier Abarcrumbach), which is of Pictish origin, meaning "a place on the bendy river."
+In Scottish history, few names go farther back than Eabercrombay, whose ancestors lived among the clans of the Pictish tribe.
+The ancestors of the Eabercrombay family lived in Fife from a place named Abercrombie (earlier Abarcrumbach), which is of Pictish origin, meaning "a place on the bendy river" or "crooked marsh."

 Early Origins of the Eabercrombay family